 Private equity firms and other large corporates develop relationships over time with brokers (investment bankers), lawyers, accountants and other high touch service providers.

 When the time comes to sell a portfolio Company, private equity firms will contact a few investment bankers.
 Each banker is given an identical summary information package on the company.
-The banker are asked to review the information and present their views on how the portfolio company can be sold, to whom and at what value.
+The banker are asked to review the information and present their views on how the portfolio company can be sold.
 On the basis of these presentations, and what they have learned by interacting with the bankers previously, the private equity firm will hire the banker they believe can get them the best results.

 Veterinary practice sellers would be well advised to consider a similar track when hiring an advisor to sell a practice.
-Give multiple parties the same background on the practice and ask each to give a presentation on how they would sell the practice, who might buy it, what that party might pay, and what the deal structure might be.
+In the months or years leading up to a practice sale, spend time getting to know potential financial experts.
+When a sale is imminent, give multiple parties the same background on the practice and ask each to give a presentation on how they would sell the practice, who might buy it, and what the deal structure might be.
 Investment bankers call these presentations “bake-offs” or “beauty contests”.
-Any reputable broker should be willing to put together something for you to evaluate without requiring any payment or commission.
+Any reputable broker should be willing to put together such a presentation.